jasocami/django_celery_redis/README.md

 ## TO-DO list

-Fix dependency in services, wait to load redis before loading celery
+Fix dependency in docker compose services, wait to load redis before loading celery.

+Add a Makefile for easy run and management.

 Add and configure these libraries: